 Safari! is a 45-minute program that teaches science through dance!
 The performance takes students on a journey to the African Savanna Grasslands to study the animal kingdom.
 The delightful program based on K-5th TEKS includes animal characteristics, classifications, adaptations, and a food chain.
 Colorful choreography and costumes create the characters of a laughing hyena, protesting baby elephants (against poachers), a dangerous cobra, a playful hedgehog, a pride of lions, and an ostrich dance-off!
 Audience participation allows for all students to learn kinesthetically.
 Selected students participate in creating a herd of zebras, and dancing the ‘9-Step intimidation sequence’ of the mountain gorillas.
 Narrator, Safari Mike, entertains and informs as he introduces each animal.
 The performance makes learning about the African Savanna exciting and memorable.

-Under the Sea is produced and choreographed by Becky Valls, Assistant Professor of Dance at the University of Houston School, and is performed by UH students pursuing a major or minor in dance.
+Safari! is directed by Becky Valls, Associate Professor of Dance at the University of Houston School, and is conceived, choreographed, and performed by UH students pursuing a major or minor in dance.
 The science / dance program gives dance students the experience of performing for children in a school setting and an introduction to the role of the Teaching Artist in the schools.
-Under the Sea is booked into elementary schools by Young Audiences of Houston and Young Audiences of Southeast Texas in Beaumont, Texas.
+Safari! is booked into elementary schools by Young Audiences of Houston and Young Audiences of Southeast Texas in Beaumont, Texas.
 The show targets audiences in grades PK-5th.
-All proceeds from the performances goes to the UH Dance Program to fund master classes and summer dance workshops for students.
+Proceeds from the performances goes to the UH Dance Program to fund master classes and summer dance workshops for students.

-To book Under the Sea contact Young Audience of Houston at 713-529-9264 or visit their web site www.yahouston.org
+To book Safari! contact Young Audience of Houston at 713-529-9264 or visit their web site www.yahouston.org